SlavnicN/MeinBrain/Club Metadev3.md

         - Next.js -> for fast dev [[Switching to other backend]]
         - other -> robust and scalability Go

+Backend
+    - what does it have to do here ?

 ---
 # References